Skip to Content

 No ratings yet

-How long to cook a whole chicken in air fryer, smoker, slow cooker, oven and on the stove is here!
+How long to cook a whole chicken per pound in oven and other cooking methods are here!
 Cook time for fresh or frozen whole chicken

 Equipment